openwdl/docs/design-patterns/linear-chaining/index.md

 # Linear chaining

 The simplest way to chain tasks together in a workflow is a **linear chain**, whereby the outputs of one tasks feeds into the input of the next task.
-The diagram below show the linear chaining of three tasks in a row.
+The diagram below shows the linear chaining of three tasks in a row.

 ![A diagram showing linear chaining of three tasks: `stepA`, `stepB`, and `stepC`.
 Each